MicrosoftDocs/azure-dev-docs/articles/java/java/java-sdk-azure-release-notes.md

 ### Get help and give feedback

-Check out the [Stack Overflow](http://stackoverflow.com/questions/tagged/azure-java-sdk) community for help using the libraries in your own code.
-If you encounter any bugs or have suggestions to improve these libraries, please file issues via [GitHub](https://github.com/Azure/azure-sdk-for-java/issues).
+Check out the [Stack Overflow](http://stackoverflow.com/questions/tagged/azure-java-sdk) community for help with using the libraries in your own code.
+If you find any bugs or have suggestions to improve these libraries, file issues via [GitHub](https://github.com/Azure/azure-sdk-for-java/issues).